KhushbuThapa/covid-report-app/README.md

-# Send Email for Valid Email Addresses
+# Covid Report App

-Simple python program that validates the email addresses and send emails while log the invalid emails
+Simple python app that consumes data from Rapid API and render total number of infections, recovered and deaths from Covid in simple GUI enabling user to update as well.

 ## Getting started:
 ##### (eg. in any Linux distribution, you can follow a similar process in another os also.)